 Recently, Channel 12 did a story on the proposed Birdtown Flats development to the north of Citizens Independent Bank: https://www.youtube.com/watch?v=zQJkg9FTnsA

-Next step: The project will go before Council on Tuesday, November 21st, 2017 at 7:00 p.m.
+Next step: The REDA will be asked to consider intiating the process for Tax-Increment Financing on Tuesday, December 12th, 2017 at 7:00 p.m.
 The meeting is located at Robbinsdale City Hall (Council Chambers) 4100 Lakeview Avenue North, Robbinsdale, MN 55422.

 St. Petersburg / American Legion Site (36th and France Avenue)